FAQ's | Buying A Static Caravan Questions | Allens

 We’re here to help

-With holiday and residential parks dotted across England and Wales, alongside nearly a century of experience in the caravan industry, our experts are ideally placed to answer any questions you might have.
+With residential parks dotted across England, alongside nearly a century of experience in the caravan industry, our experts are ideally placed to answer any questions you might have.
 If you are still looking for your answer here, feel free to contact us for more information.

-As with all purchases, your static caravan's cost will depend on several factors.
+As with all purchases, the cost of your static caravan will depend on several factors.
 Firstly, you will have to consider the size of your dream static caravan alongside the décor and style.
-Where the caravan is sited will also impact price as specific locations may be more desirable; plus, holiday caravan parks and residential caravan parks can differ in their approach to pricing.
-Second-hand caravans that are well-maintained and taken care of hold their price well but will still be cheaper than a brand-new caravan or one built to your custom specifications.
+Where the caravan is sited will also impact price as specific locations may be more desirable.
+Second-hand caravans that are well-maintained and taken care of hold their price well but will still be cheaper than a brand-new caravan.

 Allens Caravans has caravans available to suit all budgets.
-Prices vary across the sites we manage, so we always recommend contacting the dedicated sales department of the particular site you are interested in if you require further information.
+Prices vary across the sites we manage and can also vary depending on the size of the home, so we always recommend contacting the dedicated sales department of the particular site you are interested in if you require further information.

 Buying a static caravan should be approached similarly to any significant purchase.
 Initially, clarify your budget for purchasing your caravan and its monthly outgoings.
 After defining your budget, you can look for a static caravan you like.

 If you want to live in your static caravan as a permanent residence, you will need to limit your search to 12-month residential caravan parks, which are licensed to house people all year round.
-On the other hand, if you are searching for a holiday home which you can stay in periodically throughout the year rather than use as a permanent home, then focus on holiday caravan parks.
-It's essential to decide which option you would like to choose as the rules and regulations surrounding the two types of static caravan parks are very different.
 Remember, if in doubt, please don't hesitate to get in touch, and we will gladly help you along your caravan purchasing journey.

 Selling rules all depend on the caravan license currently in effect.
 At Allens Caravans, we are usually on hand to assist anyone hoping to sell their caravan in the near future.
 Alternatively, sales can be made privately between the owner and buyer.
-Whatever the case, if you have a caravan sited on a holiday or residential park, make sure to check your static caravan rules and regulations and licensing information correctly, or ask your park operator for more details.
+Whatever the case, if you have a caravan sited on a residential park, make sure to check your static caravan rules and regulations and licensing information correctly, or ask your park operator for more details.
+If you are interested in selling your park home, speak to the Allens team first as we may be interested in buying your property from you.

 The boundaries of your caravan site should be clearly marked, and you will be responsible for keeping the site tidy and well-maintained.
-It's best to check your site agreement to ensure the level of maintenance you are required to carry out; however, washing down the area frequently and ensuring nothing is stored outside the caravan is usually sufficient.
+It's best to check your site agreement to ensure the level of maintenance you are required to carry out.
+Allens Caravans Residential Parks have grounds maintenance teams who are responsible for the upkeep of communal areas of the park but of course are able to lend a hand to residents where needed.

 If you are purchasing a new caravan, there may be additional options for choosing soft furnishings, furniture, and fittings before it is built and sited in your chosen caravan park.
 It's best to check with the caravan manufacturer.
-If you are buying a pre-owned or new caravan that has already been built and sited, any customisations will need to be made yourself.
+If you are buying a pre-owned or new caravan that has already been built and sited, you will need to make any customisations yourself.

 Most things in your caravan can be changed and customised depending on your needs, whether you replace carpets, remove carpets in favour of hard flooring or vice-versa, re-cover furniture and change out soft furnishings such as cushions, curtains, and beddings.
 There will also be options to change fixings and fittings like door or cupboard handles and locks.
 However, you should keep in mind that some furniture may be specifically sized for your caravan.
 If replaced, you must ensure that it is carefully measured to ensure any new furniture fits.

 Heating costs will depend on your usage.
 Your caravan should come with gas connections to hook up to gas mains or gas bottles, depending on the facilities at your chosen site.
 However, you should also remember that there may only be electrical hook-ups in place of gas.
 Modern caravans are built well-insulated with a condensed central heating system or fireplace to protect against the cold and keep occupants warm.
-Much like the majority of British homes, there is no air conditioning so if you stay during the hot summer months, consider packing some extra fans or a portable air conditioning unit to keep things comfortable.
+Much like the majority of British homes, there is no air conditioning.
+However portable air conditioning units are a great way to combat the occasional hot summer days we get in the UK!

-While most caravan sites offer free Wi-Fi, the connection speeds and quality tend to slow down as the number of holiday-goers increases during the summer.
-Depending on the number of personal connections you have and the coverage you would like through your caravan, a mobile dongle with Wi-Fi may be suitable to your needs which plugs straight into a laptop via USB.
+Like any home you will be required to sort your own internet access to your new park home.
+Depending on the number of personal connections you have and the coverage you would like through your caravan, a mobile dongle with Wi-Fi may be suitable for your needs, as it plugs straight into a laptop via USB.
 Alternatively, powered Wi-Fi hubs are known for having better signal pick-up and can accommodate multiple devices.
-These are low-cost options for long or short stays, although you'll want to research which mobile network supplier offers the best signal for your area.
+These are low-cost options, although you'll want to research which mobile network supplier offers the best signal for your area.

 What do you need to know about living in a static caravan?